theweisa/theweisa/README.md

-- 👋 Hi, I’m @theweisa
+- 👋 Hi, I’m Andrew Wei, or @theweisa
 - 👀 I’m interested in Computer Science and Game design.
 I've always been interested in the design process for video games and the decision making that goes behind it.
 - 🌱 I’m currently learning Computer Game Design in UC Santa Cruz, and have already worked on a good amount of games both myself and with groups.
 - 💞️ I’m looking to collaborate on any project involving games; the genre is not particularly important to me because I enjoy the process for any type of game.